Hiranya606/Hiranya606/README.md

 **Prime or not.cpp** : Program to check whether a number is Prime or Not.

-**Second largest number.cpp** : Program that takes n elements from the user and displays the second largest elament of an array.
+**Second largest.cpp** : Program that takes n elements from the user and displays the second largest elament of an array.

 **Triangle.cpp** : Program to find pattern using loops